Atticuszz/DocHub/essay/texs/GsplatLoc/main.md

 where $\lambda_q$ and $\lambda_t$ are regularization terms for the quaternion and translation parameters, respectively.

-The rendered alpha mask plays a crucial role in our optimization process.
+**Masking Uncertainty:** The rendered alpha mask plays a crucial role in our optimization process.
 It effectively captures the epistemic uncertainty of our map, allowing us to focus the optimization on well-represented parts of the scene.
 By utilizing this mask, we avoid optimizing based on unreliable or non-existent data, which could otherwise lead to erroneous pose estimates.

-**Optimization Parameters**: The learning rates are set to $5 \times 10^{-4}$ for quaternion optimization and $10^{-3}$ for translation optimization, based on empirical results.
+**Fine-tuning the Engine:** The learning rates are set to $5 \times 10^{-4}$ for quaternion optimization and $10^{-3}$ for translation optimization, based on empirical results.
 The weight decay values, serving as regularization to mitigate overfitting, are set to $10^{-3}$ for both quaternion and translation parameters.
 These parameters are crucial for balancing the trade-off between convergence speed and stability in the optimization process.

 ## Pipeline

 The GSplatLoc method streamlines the localization process by utilizing only posed reference depth images $\{D_k\}$ and a query depth image $D_q$.
 Its differentiability in rendering of 3D Gaussians facilitates efficient and smooth convergence during optimization.

-**3D structure**: For evaluation consistency, we initialize 3D Gaussians from point clouds rendered by $\{D_k\}$.
+**Evaluation Scene:** For evaluation consistency, we initialize 3D Gaussians from point clouds rendered by $\{D_k\}$.
 Each point corresponds to a Gaussian's mean $\boldsymbol{\mu}_i$.
 After outlier filtering, we set opacity $o_i = 1$ for all Gaussians.
 The scale $\mathbf{s}_i \in \mathbb{R}^3$ is initialized based on local point density:

 $$\mathbf{s}_i = (\sigma_i, \sigma_i, \sigma_i), \text{ where } \sigma_i = \sqrt{\frac{1}{3}\sum_{j=1}^3 d_{ij}^2}$$